ben-nathanson/github-pages-experiment/_posts/2023-07-25-choosing-api-identifiers.md

   generator.
 Without sufficient entropy, GUIDs will be predictable and prone to collisions.
-- If we setup a web application firewall (WAF) with proper rate limiting and blocking, can control how many chances an attacker has to guess an identifier correctly.
+- If we setup a web application firewall (WAF) with proper rate limiting and blocking, we can limit how many chances an attacker has to guess an identifier correctly.
 - Validate UUIDs in your controllers before persisting them.
 They are not just strings!
 Ignore data integrity at your peril...